NYPL/digarch/staging/FTK-Quick-Start.md

 ## Wrap Up

-* Please let Digital Archives staff known when you are done processing a collection so that we may export your components in a timely manner.
+* Please let Digital Archives staff known when you are done processing a collection.

 -   Determine the size and number of files in each bookmarked ER component.
-Pull out and expand the File List in the Bookmarks tab to see the full size or scroll right.
+    * Pull out and expand the File List in the Bookmarks tab to see the full size or scroll right.

 -   Determine the size of the entire collection.
-Return to the explore screen and select the 'Bookmarked' filter.
+    * Return to the explore
+     screen and select the 'Bookmarked' filter.

 -   Check your work by ensuring that the collection size matches the collective ER components' sizes.

+Deprecated
+{: .label .label-red }
 <!-- CMS components or Aspace only? -->
 -   Select 'digital file' from the drop down in 'container info' and enter your bookmark number to add components to CMS.